Conflux-Network-Global/conflux-network-adapter/README.md

-# Chainlink External Adapter for Binance Smart Chain
+# Chainlink External Adapter for Conflux Network

 This adapter is built to fulfill Chainlink oracle requests.